mikavilpas/squanmate/readme.md

     really easy to find out interesting things this way.
 For example, did you know that for the kite kite case every sliceable position for either layer gives the same count?
-* import a cubeshape algorithm.
+* **Import a cubeshape algorithm**.
 Say you have a cool alg that you would like to inspect or verify with Squanmate.
-Enter your alg into the Cubeshape algorithm importer and it will be recognized with minimal work on your part.
+Enter your alg into the *Cubeshape algorithm importer* and it will be recognized with minimal work on your part.
   I use this to import the cubeshape algs originally made for the more popular blind tracing CSP method.

-**You can run it with a modern web browser right now.
-Try it [here][applink]!** (the link will change with every release, so always open it from this readme file!)
+## Related Square-1 learning resources
+- I am in the process of collecting cubeshape parity algorithms for the Cale Schoon method.
+If you use that method, take a look at (work in progress) [my algorithms at Google Sheets][my-algs]
+- I use a simple but effective method for solving the Square-1.
+If you want to take a look, here are [my Lin method algs][my-lin-algs]

 # Development instructions
 As for dependencies, you need a clojure development environment.
 Check out